Managing Apache Kafka® topics

 To manage topics via the Apache Kafka® Admin API:

-- Create an admin user with the
+- Create in the cluster an admin user with either the

 For more information about working with the Admin API and the existing limitations, see Managing topics and partitions and the Apache Kafka® documentation